depthdev/flagstonejs/README.md

 ---

 ### DRAG AND DROP
+NOTE: Touch only supports dropping a stone before another; unlike the mouse, which supports dropping before/after any stone and onto the bed itself.

 #### Classes conditionally added to the *bed* wrapper:
 * `flagstone-dragover` *Applied when a stone is dragged over the bed, and not a another stone*
+    * N/A for touch

 #### Classes conditionally added to the *stone* elements:
 * `flagstone-drag` *Applied when the drag starts*
 * `flagstone-dragover` *Applied to the stone that's under the dragging mouse*
 * `flagstone-left` *Applied when the dragging mouse is on the left side of a another stone; suggesting the future drop position*
+    * Touch only supports dropping a stone before another
 * `flagstone-right` *Applied when the dragging mouse is on the right side of a another stone; suggesting the future drop position*
+    * N/A for touch

 #### Example styling for drag and drop:
 **.flagstone-0-bed.flagstone-dragover {**